Colm Wilkinson: Recordings

+A solo album was released in January 2010 titled Broadway and Beyond: The Concert Songs.
+It covers all of the songs that Wilkinson performed on his cross-Canada tour in 2007.
+His previous album was released in 2002, titled "Some of My Best Friends Are Songs".
+In it, he and his son Aaron cover the Cat Stevens song, "Father and Son", as a duet.
+The album is a mix of show tunes, Wilkinson's personal favorites, and several songs from his stage productions.

 Personal life

 In 1970, Wilkinson married Deirdre, whom he describes as a source of constant and essential support over the past four decades.
 They started their life as a married couple in Bray in 1970, and went on to have four children – Aaron, Judith, Sarah, and Simon.
 They have a home in Wicklow, yet now live mainly in Canada.
 The family moved to Toronto in 1989 when Wilkinson began a four-and-a-half-year run at the Pantages Theatre as the title character of The Phantom of the Opera, originating the role in Canada.
 Of their children, Judith is now a curator, Simon and Sarah are graphic designers and Aaron is a singer/songwriter.
 Early in his music career, Wilkinson insisted that his wife and children accompany him on tour to avoid familial separation.